donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 1. Title of the manuscript
 2. List of all co-authors

-Following publication, the researcher must add the following additional information:

-1. A persistent identifier (PID) of the published manuscript (typically, a digital object identifier; DOI).
-(A PID is a persistent and unique identifier that allows for direct access to the collection, even if the URL has changed.)
-2. PubMed identifier (PMID) of the published manuscript

-TBD: Does the PMID add sufficient information if we also have a PID?
-See https://github.com/Donders-Institute/donders-institute.github.io/issues/11
+Following publication, the researcher is required to add the DOI as the persistent identifier (PID) of the published manuscript.
+Besides the DOI, the researcher can also provide the Pubmed ID (PMID) or arXiv identifier.

 #### 9.2.4	Contributors to the publication